Moving toward best practice when using propensity score weighting in survey observational studies: Abstract

 \section{Abstract}

-Propensity score weighting is a common method for estimating treatment effects with survey data.
-The method is applied to minimize confounding using measured covariates that are often different between individuals in treatment and control.
-However, existing literature does not reach a consensus on the optimal use of survey weights for population-level inference in the propensity score weighting analysis.
-Under the balancing weights framework, we provided a unified solution for incorporating survey weights in both the propensity score of estimation and the outcome regression model.
-We derived estimators for different target populations, including the combined, treated, controlled, and overlap populations.
-We provide a unified expression of the sandwich variance estimator and demonstrate that the survey-weighted estimator is asymptotically normal, as established through the theory of M-estimators.
-Through an extensive series of simulation studies, we examined the performance of our derived estimators and compared the results to those of alternative methods.
-We further carried out two case studies to illustrate the application of the different methods of propensity score analysis with complex survey data.
-We concluded with a discussion of our findings and provided practical guidelines for propensity score weighting analysis of observational data from complex surveys.
+Propensity score weighting is a common method for estimating treatment effects with observational data, by addressing confounding due to measured baseline covariates.
+However, when the observational data sample is drawn based on a survey, the existing literature does not reach a consensus on the optimal use of survey weights for population-level causal inference.
+Under the balancing weights framework, we provide a unified solution for incorporating survey weights and derive a set of weighting and augmented weighting estimators for different target populations, including the combined, treated, controlled, and overlap populations.
+We also develop closed-form sandwich variance estimators for each estimator via the theory of M-estimators.
+Through an extensive series of simulation studies, we examined the performance of our estimators and compared the results to those of alternative methods.
+We carried out two case studies to illustrate the application of the different propensity score methods with complex survey data.
+We concluded with a discussion of our findings and provided some practical recommendations for propensity score weighting analysis of survey observational data.